Bay Area Node Executive Director, LAUNCH Faculty, National Faculty, Node Instructor, Berkeley Haas School of Business

 T. Todd Morrill has been building and leading bioscience companies since the first biotech boom in the early 1980s.
 He has been employee number 500, number 10 and number 2 (several times) of venture-backed startups, as well as a founder of three companies.
 He spent seven years in investment banking for pharma and biotech, and has worked at multinational pharma, diagnostics and tools companies.
 His roles have included sales, product management, marketing, R&D, business development and CEO.
 He has been an independent Board member of three biotech companies.

+Todd received an MBA from Berkeley-Haas and his BA in Biology, with Highest Honors, from Dartmouth College.
 He returned to teaching in 2013 because of his excitement with the NSF I-Corps program.

-Chris is a an entrepreneur with experience in business development, sales, and product management.
+Chris is an entrepreneur with experience in business development, sales, and product management.
 He recently Co-Founded JetBridge, an enterprise mobile education application, in an effort to add value to the Customer Relationships and Channel sections of the Business Model Canvas.
 Prior to JetBridge, Chris led the business development and sales function at Amplify Health and Simplee as employee #3 and 4 respectively.
 He previously served as VP Product Management at OptumHealth, a United Healthcare company, where he achieved the #1 market share for the Health Savings Account (HSA) product.
 Chris received a Bachelor of Science degree in Business Administration and a Bachelor of Arts degree in Asian studies from Lehigh University.
-He also received a Masters in Business Administration degree from Columbia Business School and a Masters in Business Administration degree from the London Business School.
+He also received a Masters in Business Administration degree from Columbia Business School and a Masters in Business Administration degree from the London Business School

 Whitney is a lecturer at the Haas School of Business in experiential and consulting-based courses including Startup Lab, International Business Development, Consulting to Small Businesses and Startups, and Design Thinking.
 She also oversees a number of student independent study projects in the entrepreneurship space.
 Prior to lecturing, Whitney served as Assistant Dean of Executive Education at UC Berkeley for nearly a decade.
 During her tenure, she grew program revenues 8x and used her background in management consulting at Deloitte and KPMG to help clients build programs that addressed specific business and individual performance gaps.